 Older children, however, may not be able to tolerate soap -- or at least certain types of soap.
 For example, around eight percent of children develop eczema.
 The condition often appears before age one, and it may last through adolescence.
 Eczema symptoms include dry skin with patches of very itchy rashes.
 Any kind of soap may further irritate these red patches, so a dermatologist might suggest simply bathing with warm water [source: Yale].

 Older people may also experience sensitive skin.
 The aging process brings inevitable changes: thinning skin, a decrease in sweat gland activity, and a decreasing ability to keep moisture.
 Medications and medical conditions can also play a part in how skin ages [source: Norman].
 Dryness is usually unavoidable for the elderly, but gentler soaps or other cleansers can alleviate sensitive skin.
 Dermatologists also recommend bathing in warm water and following up with a good moisturizer [source: American Academy of Dermatology].

-To learn more about skin care and finding the right soap, see the links on the next page.
+To learn more about skin care and finding the right soap, see the links below.

 - American Academy of Dermatology.
 "Mature Skin."
 2009.
 (Sept.
 2, 2009) http://www.aad.org/public/publications/pamphlets/sun_mature.html

 - Fries, Wendy C. "Taking Care of Baby's Skin: Lotions, Powders, Soaps, and Sunscreens."
 WebMD.
 (Sept.
 2, 2009) http://www.webmd.com/parenting/features/baby-skin-care-lotions-powders-soaps-sunscreens